elte-fi/www-webprogramozas/pages/subjects/full-stack/java-rest-test.md

 spring.datasource.url=jdbc:h2:mem:issuedb
 ```

-Spring Boot will drop all tables, and create them again between every test.
+Spring Boot will drop all tables, and create them again when the Application context starts.
+So if you need to reset the database, then you need to invalidate the application context.
 Also it will use the `import.sql` or `data.sql` file from the `main` directory, so the test database will also be seeded every time a new test starts.

 ### Writing tests